-A. Policy for the Selection of Investment Manager and Consultants

-The Board has a responsibility to the Fund's participants and beneficiaries to make investments with the objective of obtaining superior total long-term rates of return while using acceptable levels of risk and reasonable control of costs through the use of a diversified investment portfolio.
+A. Policy for the Selection of Investment Manager and Consultants using acceptable levels of risk and reasonable control of costs through the use of a diversified investment portfolio.
 The Board engages various Investment Managers to achieve these results and seeks to promote inclusivity in its Investment Manager selection process.
 The availability of qualified minority and female owned business enterprises and businesses owned by a person with a disability is recognized by the Board.
 It is the policy of the Board to include qualified minority, female owned business enterprises and businesses owned by a person with a disability in the Fund's Investment Manager selection process and to objectively evaluate all qualified Investment Manager candidates regardless of race, gender or handicap.